· Characterization of gustatory function and its importance in health and disease

 · The effect of coffee on gustatory and olfactory sensitivity

 By applying extensive testing before and after coffee, we aim to map the changes in chemosensory perception caused by coffee consumption.

 · Patients with smell and taste loss in Denmark

-During the initial 18 months of the first smell- and taste disorder clinic in Denmark, more than 300 patients have been examined, tested, and diagnosed.
+During the initial two years of the first smell- and taste disorder clinic in Denmark, more than 500 patients have been examined, tested, and diagnosed.
 In this publication, we will describe this clinical population and suggest improvements of testing, diagnostics, and treatment in the primary sector.

 · Olfaction and gambling